S-train (Copenhagen): Future

-Since 30 trains per hour per direction now run between Dybbølsbro and Svanemøllen, building a new tunnel, running north–south in densely populated areas, has been discussed.
+Since 30 trains per hour per direction now run between Dybbølsbro and Svanemøllen, the construction of a new tunnel, running north–south in densely populated areas, has been discussed.

 Proposals to extend the Vestbanen (West) line from Høje Taastrup to Roskilde along existing tracks, have been discussed on several occasions, and was under investigation as of 2019.

 Extension from Klampenborg to Elsinore (converting the Kystbane railway to S-train standard) would prove more difficult, but the issue has been mentioned.
-The major problem is a lack of more capacity in the central tunnel.
+The major problem is a lack of spare capacity in the central tunnel.

 Connecting Copenhagen Airport, Kastrup, to the network has been proposed, although it is already served by both regional trains and the Copenhagen Metro.

 The Danish Transport Authority (Trafikstyrelsen) has suggested converting the F-line of the S-train network to metro standard as an M5 line, The only current interchange between the F line and the metro network are Flintholm Station and Nørrebro Station.

-The F line is planned be driverless and 24/7 in 2024/2026.
+The F line is planned to be driverless and to run 24/7 in 2024/2026.